ayushagrawal2806/Bharat-Petroleum/Dhruv/BPCL/README.md

 - [Youtube](https://www.youtube.com/) - For a few Javascript functions in the header and footer I have used YouTube as a reference to do it.

-- [Font Awesome](https://fontawesome.com/): I have used a few icons from this website.

-- [Google Fonts](https://fonts.google.com/): I have used [figtree](https://fonts.google.com/specimen/Figtree?query=figtree) font from this website.

-- [jsdelivr](https://www.jsdelivr.com/): I have used swiper from this for my carousal on my page.

-Feel free to explore these resources for more in-depth understanding or clarification on specific topics.

 ## **CONCLUSION**